The potential for complex computational models of aging: The challenges and promise of aging models

-In the introduction, we listed four challenges of studying aging: how to better observe health in aging populations, how better understand the mechanisms behind what we observe, how to better predict individual health, and how to better intervene in the aging process.
-In this section we revisit those challenges in the context of computational models of the aging process.
+In the introduction, we listed four challenges of studying aging: how to better observe health in aging populations, how to better understand the mechanisms behind what we observe, how to better predict individual health, and how to better intervene in the aging process.
+We then highlighted particular challenges and promise of generalized computational models of aging in Table~1.
+Here, we provide more detail about the near-term challenges facing aging models -- together with some of the opportunities that make facing these challenges worthwhile.